Summer Sweet Corn Saute is a buttery, 5 ingredient side dish recipe that pairs perfectly with any summer dinner!

 I realized as I dug into my sweet corn studded Scallops and Zoodles for dinner at Bol last week in Vail that it was the first bite of sweet corn I’d had all summer long.
-As an Iowan that is a SIN!
-We produce the most corn in the entire world and, although sweet corn makes up just 1% of the crop, we Iowan’s immerse ourselves in the summertime treat any chance we get.
+As an Iowan, that is a SIN!

-I guess I had to go all the way to Colorado to ignite my craving because all I’ve been thinking about since returning home is how many different ways I can enjoy it.
-Raw, grilled, stirred into risottos, topping tacos, or simmered in soups and stoups – yes please, I’ll take it all.
-But to squash a sweet corn craving in nearly no time at all, and enhance it’s natural sweetness with just a few fridge and garden staples, it’s Summer Sweet Corn Saute to the rescue!
+I guess I had to go all the way to Colorado to ignite my craving because all I’ve been thinking about since returning home is all the ways to enjoy it.
+Raw, grilled, stirring in risottos, topping tacos, or simmered in soups, soups, and more soups!

-You guys, I cannot express how yummy this easy side dish is and, best of all, the recipe calls for just 5 ingredients plus salt and pepper.
-Sweet, snappy, and garlic-basil-buttery.
-I need you to make this tonight!
+I cannot express how yummy this easy side dish is and, best of all, the recipe calls for just 5 ingredients plus salt and pepper.
+Sweet, snappy, and garlic-basil-buttery — it pairs with any summer dinner!

-Fresh sweet corn kernels sliced off the cob (see below for my mess free method) are sauteed in butter with green onions, garlic, and an offensive amount of salt and cracked black pepper before fresh basil is sprinkled on top and stirred in.
-Look up “simple is best” in the dictionary and you’ll find this recipe.
-If dictionaries had phrases and anybody still used one.
-You understand.
+Fresh sweet corn kernels sliced off the cob are sauted in butter with green onions, garlic, and an offensive amount of salt and cracked black pepper before fresh basil is stirred into the mix.

-Anyway, let this recipe serve more as a guide versus a hard and fast one that you need to follow exactly.
-Truly all you need to do is add a thwack of butter to a hot skillet then add sweet corn kernels, a few green onions and cloves of garlic, plus a small handful of fresh basil from your garden if you’ve got one.
-Saute for a few minutes then boom, it’s done.
-I’m also not trying to tell you how much butter and salt to use, btw.
-As the viral Instagram meme instructs us, You measure that ish with your heart.
-Amen.
+Let this recipe serve more as a guide versus a hard and fast one that you need to follow exactly.
+Truly all you need to do is add butter to a hot skillet then add sweet corn kernels, a few green onions and cloves of garlic, plus a small handful of fresh basil.
+Saute for a few minutes then serve.

-This recipe is simple enough to whip up any night of the week, is great to prep ahead of time (save mincing/pressing the garlic for cooking time,) and pairs well with pretty much anything – grilled chicken, fish, and sizzling steaks, or hot dogs, which is what I served it with the other night.
-What can I say, Ben was working late and Mama was tired…and likes hot dogs.
+This recipe is simple enough to whip up any night of the week, is great to prep ahead of time, and pairs well with pretty much anything — especially grilled chicken, salmon, sizzling steaks, or pork tenderloin.

 How to Make Summer Sweet Corn Saute

-Watch the Easiest Way to Slice Kernels from the Cob
+How to Slice Kernels Off the Cob — No Mess!

 Next melt 4 Tablespoons butter in a large skillet over medium-heat.
 I always use salted butter but you can use whatever you’ve got in the fridge.
 Vegan butter works too!